-Benefit Description You pay Foot care High Option Standard Option Routine foot care when you are under active treatment for a metabolic or peripheral vascular disease, such as \$20 copay per office visit to your primary care physician \$25 copay per office visit to your primary care physician diabetes.
-Note: See Orthopedic and prosthetic devices for information on podiatric shoe inserts. \$40 copay per office visit to a specialist \$50 copay per office visit to a specialist Not covered: All charges All charges • Cutting, trimming or removal of corns, calluses, or the free edge of toenails, and similar routine treatment of conditions of the foot, except as stated above • Treatment of weak, strained or flat feet or bunions or spurs; and of any instability, imbalance or subluxation of the foot (unless the treatment is by open cutting surgery) Orthopedic and prosthetic devices High Option Standard Option Artificial limbs and eyes Nothing Nothing Stump hose Externally worn breast prostheses and surgical bras, including necessary replacements following a mastectomy Corrective orthopedic appliances for non-dental treatment of temporomandibular joint (TMJ) pain dysfunction syndrome.
-Internal prosthetic devices, such as artificial joints, pacemakers, cochlear implants, and surgically implanted breast implant following mastectomy.
+Benefit Description You pay Foot care High Option Standard Option Routine foot care when you are under active treatment for a metabolic or peripheral vascular disease, such as diabetes. \$20 copay per office visit to your primary care physician \$25 copay per office visit to your primary care physician Note: See Orthopedic and prosthetic devices for information on podiatric shoe inserts. \$40 copay per office visit to a specialist \$50 copay per office visit to a specialist Not covered: All charges All charges • Cutting, trimming or removal of corns, calluses, or the free edge of toenails, and similar routine treatment of conditions of the foot, unless primary medical condition requires such care • Treatment of weak, strained or flat feet or bunions or spurs; and of any instability, imbalance or subluxation of the foot (unless the treatment is by open cutting surgery) Orthopedic and prosthetic devices High Option Standard Option Artificial limbs and eyes Nothing Nothing Stump hose Externally worn breast prostheses and surgical bras, including necessary replacements following a mastectomy Corrective orthopedic appliances for non-dental treatment of temporomandibular joint (TMJ) pain dysfunction syndrome.
+Internal prosthetic devices, such as artificial joints, pacemakers, cochlear implants and surgically implanted breast implant following mastectomy.
 Note: For information on the professional charges for the surgery to insert an implant, see Section 5(b) Surgical procedures.
 For information on the hospital and/or ambulatory surgery center benefits, see Section 5(c) Services provided by a hospital or other facility, and ambulance services.
-Not covered: All charges All charges Orthopedic and corrective shoes, arch supports, foot orthotics, heel pads and heel cups Lumbosacral supports Corsets, trusses, elastic stockings, support hose, and other supportive devices Prosthetic replacements except as required by growth or change in medical condition
+Not covered: All charges All charges Orthopedic and corrective shoes, arch supports, foot orthotics, heel pads and heel cups • Lumbosacral supports Corsets, trusses, elastic stockings, support hose, and other supportive devices Prosthetic replacements except as required by growth or change in medical condition

-Benefit Description You pay Durable medical equipment (DME) High Option Standard Option We cover rental or purchase of durable medical equipment, at our option, including repair and adjustment.
-Covered items include: Nothing Nothing • Oxygen Dialysis equipment Hospital beds Wheelchairs Crutches • Walkers Insulin pumps Note: Preauthorization is necessary for items over \$750.
+Benefit Description You pay Durable medical equipment (DME) High Option Standard Option We cover rental or purchase, of durable medical equipment, at our option, including repair and adjustment.
+Covered items include: Nothing Nothing • Oxygen Dialysis equipment Hospital beds Wheelchairs • Crutches • Walkers Insulin pumps Note: Preauthorization is necessary for items over \$750.
 See You need prior plan approval for certain services in Section 3.
-Not covered: Equipment such as exercise equipment, air cleaners, heating pads or lights, and bed lifts.
-All charges All charges Home health services High Option Standard Option Home health care ordered by a Plan physician and provided by a registered nurse (R.N.), licensed practical nurse (L.P.N.), licensed vocational nurse (L.V.N.), or home health aide.
-Nothing Nothing Services include oxygen therapy, intravenous therapy and medications.
+Not covered: Equipment such as exercise equipment, air cleaners, heating pads or lights and bed lifts All charges All charges Home health services High Option Standard Option Home health care ordered by a Plan physician and provided by a registered nurse (R.N.), licensed practical nurse (L.P.N.), licensed vocational nurse (L.V.N.), or home health aide.
+Nothing Nothing Services include intravenous therapy and medications.
 See You need prior plan approval for certain services in Section 3.
-Not covered: All charges All charges • Nursing care requested by, or for the convenience of, the patient or the patient's family.
-Home care primarily for personal assistance that does not include a medical component and is not diagnostic, therapeutic, or rehabilitative.
-Private duty nurse Chiropractic High Option Standard Option Spinal manipulations, adjustments and modalities limited to a combined maximum of 20 visits per year \$40 copay per visit \$50 copay per visit See You need prior plan approval for certain services in
+Not covered: All charges All charges Nursing care requested by, or for the convenience of, the patient or the patient's family.
+Home care primarily for personal assistance that does not include a medical component and is not diagnostic, therapeutic, or rehabilitative. • Private duty nurse Chiropractic High Option Standard Option Manipulation of the spine and extremities \$40 copay per office visit \$50 copay per office visit Adjunctive procedures such as ultrasound, electrical muscle stimulation, vibratory therapy, and cold pack application See You need prior plan approval for certain services in Section 3.